Latest Economic Comparisons for the United States

 What are DJIA, DJT, DJU, S&P and NASDAQ metrics indicating?

-What is the position of the net up down Vol/Issues?
+What is the position of the weekly net up down Vol/Issues?

 What are the daily point vs issues and point vs volume measures indicating up or down?

-The daily metrics of (1) index point moves vs the daily volume in rising and falling issues, and (2) the index point moves vs the daily rising and falling number of issues traded, were consistently positive and supportive of a market that should move higher.
+The daily metrics of (1) index point moves being supported by the daily advancing or declining volume, and (2) the index point moves being supported by the daily rising and falling number of issues traded, appear to be in a transition stage from being directionally upward in nature to more neutral.

 Where are the New Highs and Lows moving toward?